MarcusWolschon/osmeditor4android/markdown/en/Multi-Select.md

 # Multi-Select

 Selected elements can be moved by dragging in the touch area.
-Individual objects can be selected / de-selected by tapping them.
+Individual objects can be selected / de-selected by (single) tapping them.
+A double tap in an entry area will end the mode.

 ## Actions